 Disclosure: Sponsored Post.
-The County of Middlesex, Ontario pays me to develop recipes and write articles showcasing county produce, which they publish in their newsletter.
-That payment also applies to sharing this work on my blog and social media platforms.
+The County of Middlesex, Ontario paid me to develop this recipe to showcase county produce, for publication in their newsletter and sharing on my blog and social media platforms.
 But even if they didn’t pay me, I’d still eat local asparagus.
 This post is now updated to include the recipe for Asparagus Goat Cheese Tart.

 The first bite of this tart is nothing short of spectacular … shatteringly crisp phyllo, creamy goat cheese with aromatics and a hint of lemon, and that tender, flavourful asparagus.
 You won’t stop at one bite!

 I developed this Asparagus Goat Cheese Tart recipe for the Middlesex County Economic Development Department as part of their Visit Middlesex initiative.
-You can see the full recipe in their Summer 2017 newsletter, but you can now find it below.
+The recipe was originally published in their Summer 2017 newsletter, but you can now find it below.

 If you’re thinking of taking a food road trip through this beautiful agricultural county, check out the Middlesex-London Local Food Guide.
 It has everything you need: a list of who produces what, contact information, and a map to help you get there!